About Mel Toxic

 WIFI; the former Top 40 station, was renamed: I-92 ‘Rock of the 80’s.
-It featured up n coming artists that the other lame stations would touch: Duran Duran, Devo, Adam & The Ants, and The Ramones to name a few.
+It featured up n coming artists that the other lame stations would not touch: Duran Duran, Devo, Adam & The Ants, and The Ramones to name a few.

 The station needed a big personality to present the hot, new sound.

 Listeners were sick of hearing ‘Stairway to Heaven’ and the stupidity of DeBella’s Morning Zoo.
 Mel Toxic to the rescue.

 WPST, WDRE, and WYSP were other Philadelphia stations that rocketed in the ratings with the help of Mel Toxic.

 The Mel Toxic radio name was a concept developed by John Jurgaitis, our REAL name.
 The Mel Taylor name was another radio persona.
 We used it on-air, as well as in our sales & marketing consultancy.